Eugene Savage

 Eugene Francis Savage (March 29, 1883 – October 19, 1978) was an American painter and sculptor known for his murals in the manner made official under the Works Projects Administration.
 He also is known for his work on the Bailey Fountain in Grand Army Plaza, Brooklyn, New York, the mural Videbimus Lumen in the Butler Library of Columbia University, and the Alma Mater mural featured in the Sterling Memorial Library on the campus of Yale University.

 Biography

 Savage was born in Covington, Indiana.
-In 1915, while studying at the Chicago Art Institute, he won the Rome Prize in painting, enabling him to study at the American Academy in Rome, where he received a bachelor of arts degree.
+In 1912, while studying at the Chicago Art Institute, he won the Rome Prize in painting, enabling him to study at the American Academy in Rome, where he received a bachelor of arts degree in 1915 and became a Fellow of the Academy.
 Later he received Bachelor of Arts (1924) and Master of Fine Arts from Yale University.
 Savage subsequently taught at the Yale School of Art and Architecture for twenty-eight years, where he was the Leffingwell Professor of Painting & Design.

 Savage's training in Early Renaissance techniques strongly influence his style.
 He was also strongly influenced by Thomas Hart Benton.
 Other contemporary influences on his public art were his Latin American contemporaries Diego Rivera and José Clemente Orozco.